 In 2015, the Supreme Court decided Obergefell v.
 Hodges, a case that would fundamentally change the landscape of marriage equality for same-sex couples across the nation.
-When James Obergefell's long-time partner, John Arthur, was diagnosed with ALS, the two resolved to marry before Arthur died.
-They travelled from Ohio to Maryland, where same-sex marriage was legal, to fulfill their mutual promise.
-Three months later, Arthur passed away.
-Ohio law did not recognize the marriage and refused to list Obergefell as the surviving spouse on Arthur's death certificate.
-Obergefell brought suit to be shown as the surviving spouse and took his case all the way to the Supreme Court.
-In a 5-4 majority opinion, the Court held that "same-sex couples may exercise the fundamental right to marry in all States . . . [and] there is no lawful basis for a State to refuse to recognize a lawful same-sex marriage performed in another State."
-This decision nullified state bans on same-sex marriage as well as state bans on official recognition of out-of-state same-sex marriages.
+When James Obergefell's long-time partner, John Arthur, was diagnosed with amyotrophic lateral sclerosis ("ALS"), the two resolved to marry before Arthur died.12 They travelled from Ohio to Maryland, where same-sex marriage was legal, "[t]o fulfill their mutual promise."13 Three months later, Arthur passed away.14 Ohio law did not recognize the marriage and refused to list Obergefell as the surviving spouse on Arthur's death certificate.15 Obergefell brought suit to be shown as the surviving spouse and took his case all the way to the Supreme Court.16 In a 5-4 opinion, the Court held that "same-sex couples may exercise the fundamental right to marry in all States . . . [and] there is no